MTG/playlists-stat-analysis/README.md

 ```

 #### Installation:
-Create a virtual environment (tested on Python 3.5), then launch the following command
+Create a virtual environment (tested on Python 3.5), then launch the following command for installing the dependecies (be sure to be in the `src` folder):
  ```
 pip install -r requirements.txt
  ```